philippart/gitops-everything/aws/README.md

 # Setup AWS

 Using the cluster-aws-private composition assumes a NAT instance is already created.
-In the future this may be included in the composition or added as a managed or composite resource.
+In the future this may be included in the cluster composition or added as a managed or composite resource.

 ## Create a NAT instance with AWS CLI